Skip to main content

 elements_to_state_vector

-Convert orbital elements to state vectors in the J2000 reference frame for aerospace trajectory analysis and flight planning.
+Convert orbital elements (semi_major_axis, eccentricity, etc.) into a position and velocity state vector in the J2000 inertial frame for spacecraft trajectory calculations.

 Instructions